skope/psykedelia-lambda-thumbnail/README.md

 # psykedelia-lambda-thumbnail
-Lambda functions for handling Psykedelia thumbnail creation from S3 bucket
+Lambda functions for handling Psykedelia thumbnail creation from S3 bucket.

 ### Environment variables
-There are three required environment variables which should be set to lambda.
+There are three required environment variables which should be set to lambda environment.

 - `THUMB_PATH` S3 bucket path for storing the thumbnails without trailing slash (eg. 'thumbs')
 - `THUMB_WIDTH` Width of the thumbnail image